Checked bags on a conveyer belt at the airport

 Fly nonstop or plan a longer connection

-So when you can, book a direct flight, and if you have a layover (particularly at one of the European airports experiencing the most issues right now, including Amsterdam, London, and Lisbon), book one on the longer side.
+So when you can, book a direct flight, and if you have a layover, book one on the longer side.
 If it’s a struggle for you to make it across the airport to your next flight in the time allowed, it’ll probably be a struggle for your bag as well.

-Make it easy to get your bag back, or to file a claim
+Make it easy to get your bag back or file a claim

 Imagine you’re a baggage handler trying to find a “medium-sized black bag” or even “a blue Away bag” in a sea of similar bags.
 Personalizing your bag with a colorful bag tag or ribbon can help a handler more easily determine which bag is yours.
 And make sure you have your updated contact info not only on your bag tag but also on a piece of paper inside your bag (just in case your bag tag gets removed).
-A small GPS tracker like an Apple AirTag (which works with an iPhone, iPad, Apple Watch, or Mac) can also let you see exactly where your bag is at all times.
+An Apple AirTag can also let you see exactly where your bag is at all times.

 And, if you must travel with anything valuable in your bag, make sure it’s documented so you can get reimbursed if the bag is lost for good.
 Before you hand your bag over to the airline agent, take a photo of anything valuable inside.